Bob-Z/mapgen/README.md

     mapgen.py [config.json parameters overload]

 Without parameters, mapgen use parameters in config.json file.
-Every parameters in this file can be overloaded on the command line with "parameter>=<value"
+Every parameters in this file can be overloaded on the command line with "parameter=value"

 The most useful parameters are: